Review of a scam

 2. Two companies in Carl Wright's previous group of financial services companies (also called Cartel) ended in compulsory liquidation.

 It's a fact of life that the only way that the Business Opportunity Watch site can meet the two requirements of being a business (so it has to earn money somehow) and being unbiased (which means that there can't be any advertising or any commission links) is to ask people to pay for the reviews.
+We try to keep our prices low.

 Best wishes